How to Paint Ocean with a Step-by-Step Tutorial

 When we are learning how to paint ocean, we will use this knowledge.
 Learn more about ocean waves.

-Let's take what we have learned and do a basic seascape painting that includes a foam burst.
+Taking what we have learned, we will do a basic seascape painting that includes a foam burst.

 • Any warm yellow - Cadmium Yellow light is good.